 You've found the Internets #1 Source for Premium Absinthe Glasses and glassware.
 We'll show you how to shop for glasses and accessories and best of all you'll learn how to find the best price.
-Let's start by looking look at how absinthe is prepared....
+Let's start by looking at how absinthe is prepared....

 However, if you're using an absinthe fountain you'll want to make sure you have at least 1/2 to 3/4 inches of clearance between the top of your spoon and the fountain spigot.
 This will provide enough clearance for the glass, spoon and sugar cube.

-There has been no other spirit in history that has been veiled with more controversy, myth, and misunderstanding than Absinthe.
+There has been no other spirit in history that veiled with more controversy, myth, and misunderstanding than Absinthe.
 Born in the late 1700‘s, this potent green spirit virtually disappeared by the early 1900’s due to the unfair blame for many ills of the societal Belle Epoque.
 After two world wars, the temperance movement, years of social change and the cold war this once most admired and loathed spirit in the world was diminished to a myth which lingered in cultural and artistic circles.

-As there were many misconceptions, this amazing piece of the Belle Epoque was often improperly produced yieding an inferior Absinthe.
-More recently, due to a new peek in absinthe interest, distillers in Europe and the US responded to the original, poor quality absinthe with a traditionally distilled, far superior absinthe.
-Likely the best absinthe produced today is the Jade brand.
-Jade produces 3 Vertes Absinthes and 1 Blanche Absinthe and all are as close to a Pre-Ban absinthe as you'll ever get.
+With the arrival of the 1990’s, the resurrection of Absinthe began.
+However, there was a lack of knowledge by producers and consumers alike due to the long absence of absinthe.
+Due to the many misconceptions, this amazing piece of the Belle Epoque was often improperly produced yieding an inferior Absinthe.
+More recently, due to renewed interest in absinthe, distillers in Europe and the US responded to the inferior absinthe with a traditionally distilled, far superior absinthe.
+Likely the best absinthe produced today is Jade brand absinthe.
+Jade produces 4 Verte Absinthes and 1 Blanche Absinthe with all being as close to a Pre-Ban absinthe as you'll ever get.